 Part A of the paper shall contain ten short answer questions and the candidate is required to attempt any seven questions.
-Each question will carry 2 marks for correct answer.
-(7 x 2 marks each = 14 marks)

-Part B of the paper will consist of four questions one question from each unit with internal choice.
+Each question will carry 2 marks for correct answer.(7 x 2 marks each = 14 marks)Part B of the paper will consist of four questions one question from each unit with internal choice.Each question will carry 10 marks.(4 x 10 marks each = 40 marks)

-Semester Code of The Course Title of The Course/Paper NHEQF Level Credits III DSC HPHY 302 Electronics & Solid State Devices (I) 6 3 Level of Course Type of The Course Delivery Type of The Course Introductory Core Lecture, Forty Five Lectures including diagnostic and formative assessments during lecture hours.
-Prerequisites Physics and Mathem or equivalent. atics courses of Central Board of of Secondary Education Objectives of The Course : understanding of el- develop a strong for their applications in s course is to provide students ectronics & solid state device andation in the principles and of the circuits, various network the ers & voltage regulation. s.
+Semester Code of The Course Title of The Course/Paper NHEQF Level Credits Ш DSC HPHY 302 Electronics & Solid State Devices (I) 6 3 Level of Course Type of The Course Delivery Type of The Course Introductory Core Lecture, Forty Five Lecture and formative assessments Prerequisites Physics and Mathem or equivalent. atics courses of Central Board of of Secondary Education Objectives of The Course : understanding of el- develop a strong fou their applications in s course is to provide students ectronics & solid state device indation in the principles and o the circuits, various network the ers & voltage regulation. s.
 The cour concepts of se aims to electronics,